Article I: GENERAL PROVISIONS

-(a) Trustees who believe a potential transaction with the College may involve a conflict must report that transaction and all material facts in writing to the Audit Committee of the Board, in sufficient time for the Audit Committee to approve or disapprove such transaction.
+(a) Trustees who believe a potential transaction with the University may involve a conflict must report that transaction and all material facts in writing to the Audit Committee of the Board, in sufficient time for the Audit Committee to approve or disapprove such transaction.

-(b) All members of the Board of Trustees annually shall complete, sign and submit to the Secretary of the Board a written statement identifying any entity of which such Trustee is an officer, director, trustee, member, partner, owner, or employee, and with which the College has a relationship, and any transaction which the corporation is a party to, and in which such Trustee may have a conflicting interest.
+(b) All members of the Board of Trustees annually shall complete, sign and submit to the Secretary of the Board a written statement identifying any entity of which such Trustee is an officer, director, trustee, member, partner, owner, or employee, and with which the University has a relationship, and any transaction which the corporation is a party to, and in which such Trustee may have a conflicting interest.

 Such statements shall be made available by the Secretary of the Board to the Chair of the Audit Committee and to the Chair of the Board of Trustees.

 Section 3: Restrictions.

 The Corporation will not enter into any transaction in which a Trustee, or persons or entities closely associated (as hereinafter defined) to that Trustee, have a material financial interest, direct or indirect, or with respect to which a Trustee’s independence of judgment might be impaired.
 Exceptions to the restrictions under this Section are transactions:

 - approved by a majority of the Audit Committee.
 If a majority of the Audit Committee is disqualified from acting or if a majority of the Audit Committee elects to refer the matter to the Executive Committee, then approval by a majority of the Executive Committee shall be required; or

 - involving competitive bids or standard rates and terms offered to businesses generally.

 As used in this Article, the term “closely associated” shall be defined as: